lithander/MinimalChessEngine/README.md

 ...if you enjoy the format let me know and I might make some more episodes. :)

-### MinimalChessBoard
+## MinimalChessBoard

 If you compile the *MinimalChessBoard* project you can get a console based Chess GUI that allows you to play chess against the engine.
 The UX is lacking, though.
 This part of the project is mainly used during development for analysis and debugging purposes!

 Command           | Description
 ----------------- | -------------
-[move]			      | You can play the game by typing in the move you want to make in the long algebraic notation e.g. "e2e4" to move white's King's Pawn. reset 			      | Reset the board to the start position.
+[move]			      | Play a move by typing in it's name in long algebraic notation e.g. "e2e4" to move white's King's Pawn.
+[fenstring]  		| Setup the board to represent the given position.
+! [depth]		      | The computer plays the next move, searched with the given depth.
+? [depth]		      | List all available moves
-[fenstring]  		| Setup the board to represent the given position. perft [depth]	  	| Compute perft values of the given depth divide [depth]  	| Compute perft values of all available moves ! [depth]		      | Play the best move, search it with the given depth ? [depth]		      | List all available moves
+??			          | Print the resulting board for each available move reset 			      | Reset the board to the start position. perft [depth]	  	| Compute perft values of the given depth divide [depth]  	| Compute perft values of all available moves
-??			          | Print the resulting board for each available move

 ## Help & Support